karishay/eMeme_webapp/README.md

 ====================================

-eMeme is a web app and chrome extension internet meme recommendation engine that uses machine learning and to find the best meme for any situation.
+eMeme is a web app and chrome extension internet meme recommendation engine that uses machine learning to find the best meme for any situation.
 The machine learning algorithm is powered by a Neo4j graph database using Py2neo to communicate with the Python microframework, Flask.
-The front end of the web app is built with Gumby, styled with Sass, and powered by javaScript and Jquery.
+The front end of the web app is built with Gumby, styled with Sass, and powered by Javascript and jQuery.
 To populate the database, I created a webscraper using PyQuery.

 Demo gif of the eMeme chrome extension: